 or four days to exploit its full potential, a length of time which

 few birders allocate.

-a checklist of the birds of Chiang
+checklist of the birds of this location can be found here - Chiang

 to Chiang Saen is a simple affair being right on the tourist trail.

 Buses leave Chiang Rai bus station quite regularly and the journey